wso2/docs-is/en/includes/references/email-templates.md

 # Email templates

+Asgardeo organizations use several email templates to send email notifications to users.

+!!! note

-Asgardeo organizations use default email templates to send email notifications.
-You can customize the existing templates to match your organization’s requirements using the [Email Templates API]({{base_path}}/apis/email-template.md).
+    - You can customize all available email templates to match your organization’s preferences using the [Email Templates API]({{base_path}}/apis/email-template/).
+    - You can also use the Console to change some of the most frequently used email templates in Asgardeo.
+Learn how to [customize email content from the Console]({{base_path}}/guides/branding/customize-email-templates/#customize-email-content).

 ## Email templates in Asgardeo

 The following is a comprehensive list of email templates that are available in Asgardeo.

 !!! note
-    Some of the email templates below need to contain URLs.
+    Some of the email templates below should contain URLs to redirect the user for certain actions.
 Learn how to generate these URLs in the [URLs in email templates](#urls-in-email-templates) section.

 <table>
     <thead>